spacetelescope/jwst/docs/jwst/outlier_detection/arguments.rst

 Outlier Detection Step Arguments
 ================================

-The `outlier_detection` step for non-IFU data has the following optional arguments that control the behavior of the processing.
+The `outlier_detection` step has the following optional arguments that control the behavior of the processing.
 For more details about step arguments (including datatypes, possible values and defaults) see :py:obj:`jwst.outlier_detection.OutlierDetectionStep.spec`.